 What shapes state vision, commitment and capacity to reduce urban poverty in Ugandan towns and cities?
 A comparative study of Kampala and two secondary towns, with a particular focus on the Transforming Settlements of the Urban Poor (TSUPU) programme.

 - To examine the outcomes achieved by government programming to reduce urban poverty in two secondary towns and the capital, Kampala;

-- To explore the character and drivers of state vision, commitment and capacity for poverty reduction within informal settlements in these cities, with a particular focus on the effects of community organizing;
+- To explore the character and drivers of state vision, commitment and capacity for poverty reduction within informal settlements in these cities, with a particular focus on the effects of community organising;

 - To consider the ways in which state vision, commitment and capacity shape the character of programming and the outcomes achieved;

-This study comprises three sets of research questions at project, comparative, and conceptual levels.
-At the conceptual level the research will address each of ESID’s three core research questions.
-At the project level the research asks:
+This study comprises three sets of research questions at project, comparative and conceptual levels.
+At the conceptual level, the research addresses each of ESID’s three core research questions.
+At the project level, the research asks:

 e) What can we learn from this about the most effective strategies for states to use to improve informal urban settlements and reduce urban poverty?

 In comparative dialogue with the preceding India study, and subsequent to the research being completed, the research will move into an exploration of:

 i) How does state vision, commitment and capacity to urban poverty reduction differ across the India and Uganda cases?

 ii) How do the factors shaping state vision, commitment and capacity differ across these country cases?